-4 Ways of Bumping Go Major Version
+4 Ways of Bumping Major Versions in Your Go Project

 I've recently found myself in a rabbit hole of Go major version bumping to v2.
 What started as a simple task quickly turned into hours of sifting through conflicting information.
 Should I use a v2 directory?
 Create a new v2 branch?
 What about creating a new repository altogether?